 Recognising the importance of a mixed economy in funding, we encourage and will consider co-funding an application with other research funders where the proposal presents a clear link to diabetes.
 Our goal is to increase diabetes research capacity, expertise and deliver clear patient benefits.

-If you consider your research to be of interest to Diabetes UK and other funders and would like to apply for co-funding, please contact the Diabetes UK Research Team in advance of submitting your application.
+If you consider your research to be of interest to us and other funders and would like to apply for co-funding, please contact our Research Team in advance of submitting your application.
 Please consider the following:

-- Funders have different processes and timelines for funding and it is therefore important to approach Diabetes UK at the earliest point when you start thinking about your research so that we can consider the request, approach the other funder(s), and review our processes against the other funder(s) processes
+- Funders have different processes and timelines for funding and it is therefore important to approach us at the earliest point when you start thinking about your research so that we can consider the request, approach the other funder(s), and review our processes against the other funder(s) processes

-- If co-funding is agreed, Diabetes UK, the other funder(s) or sometimes all funders will want to take the lead to manage the application review process.
-This will be dicsussed by all funders and a suitable approach will be agreed.
+- If co-funding is agreed, we, the other funder(s) or sometimes all funders will want to take the lead to manage the application review process.
+This will be discussed by all funders and a suitable approach will be agreed.